Ayan-Ansar/END_TO_END_PPE_DETECTION_USING_YOLOV8/README.md

 4. **Access the Web Application:**
    Once the application is running, you can access it in your web browser by going to `http://localhost:8080`.
 You can upload images to test the safety gear detection.

-## Model Deployment on AWS
+## Web Application deployment on render

-The model for Safety Helmet and Safety Jacket detection has been deployed on Amazon Web Services (AWS) for scalability and accessibility.
-You can access the deployed model on AWS using the provided endpoint.
+The model for Safety Helmet and Safety Jacket detection has been deployed on Render for scalability and accessibility.
+You can access the deployed model on Render using the provided endpoint.

 ## Directory Structure